 There are general measures you can take to reduce your risk of getting or spreading the flu:

 It is also a good idea—as always—to get enough sleep, eat nutritious meals, drink plenty of water, engage in regular exercise, and find ways to manage stress in your life.
 This will keep your immune system strong throughout the cold and flu season.

 Give Antiviral Medications a Shot

 As treatment, they can reduce symptoms of the flu and shorten its duration.
-The sooner they are given, the more effective they are.
+The sooner they are given, usually within 48 hours of the start of symptoms, the more effective they are.
 These drugs can also make you less contagious to others.